KAAZamapiloT/Knight/docs/DevLog.md

 - These abstractions form the spine of a cross-platform rendering API.
 - With these systems in place, rendering logic can now decouple from OpenGL specifics.
 - Important to maintain consistent ownership via `std::shared_ptr` across interfaces.

+#  DevLog Entry ‚Äì Event System Design & Research

+**Date:** 2025-06-25
+**Module:** Core Event System
+**Author:** mikazama

+---

+##  Summary

+- Spent focused time studying **The Cherno‚Äôs Hazel engine architecture** to understand best practices in event system design.
+- Began **rebuilding and refactoring** the event system to align with modern, layered engine architecture.
+- Key focus areas: event dispatching, propagation through layers, and structured handler definitions.

+---

+##  Key Highlights

+- Implemented a basic **`EventDispatcher`** for type-safe event handling using templated dispatch.
+- Integrated `Event` base class with virtual category/type checks.
+- Verified the system's ability to:
+  - Send window events (`WindowResizeEvent`, `WindowCloseEvent`) from the platform layer.
+  - Route events via `Application::OnEvent()` to all layers in reverse order (top to bottom).
+- Confirmed that **event `Handled` flags** work correctly to stop further propagation when needed.

+---
+##  Integration Approach

+- Wiring `Window` class (GLFW/SDL abstraction) to generate events like `WindowResizeEvent` on actual OS events.
+- Events are dispatched through `Application`, then to all active layers via `LayerStack`.
+- Each layer defines `OnEvent(Event&)` for filtering and reacting to specific event types.

+---

+##  Next Steps

+1. Refactor current window event subclasses to carry actual data and meaningful `Handle()` logic.
+2. Create more **engine-specific events** (e.g., `AppTickEvent`, `SceneLoadEvent`, `AssetReloadEvent`).
+3. Add editor-only event overlays/logging to trace event routing visually.
+4. Explore optional **compile-time event type registration** or reflection-based routing for scripting support.

+---

+##  Notes

+- Cherno‚Äôs explanation provided a **clean mental model** for event routing from OS ‚Üí Engine Core ‚Üí Game Layer.
+- Strong focus on **type safety**, **flexibility**, and **minimal overhead**.
+- Long-term goal: make the event system pluggable with script-based callbacks (e.g., Lua, Python).

+---

+##  Impact

+- Improves **decoupling** between systems (e.g., input, window, renderer, UI).
+- Makes the engine more maintainable and testable by tracing clear signal flow.
+- Foundation for future **in-editor hot reloading** and **runtime debugging tools**.

+---

+_‚ÄúEvery event is a signal; the clearer the path it travels, the smarter the engine becomes.‚Äù_